radio amateur ensemble

 Curated by Sandra Teitge

-The ensemble is a collaboration with musicians Cole Pulice, Noah Ophoven-Baldwin, and Patrick Marschke.
-Developed in conversation with ham radio operators Dan Fish (callsign KB0XC) and Scott Woelm (callsign WX0V).
+First version of the Radio Amateur Ensemble, arising anew in different contexts and locations, is a collaboration with musicians Cole Pulice, Noah Ophoven-Baldwin, and Patrick Marschke.
+Developed in conversation with ham radio operators Dan Fish (call sign KB0XC) and Scott Woelm (call sign WX0V).
 R.A.E. invites the wider audience to take part in the ongoing dialogue exploring amateur radio as a sonic strategy and a tool manifesting new social constellations, networks and organisms.